 During 1992-93, six finalists led full-orchestra concerts, and in May 1993, Heiichiro Ohyama became the CCO's third Music Director.
 In his second season with the orchestra, Mr. Ohyama added an eleventh concert to the CCO's musical offerings.

-Music Director Kimbo Ishii-Eto was the next Music Director for the CCO, and helped lead the milestone celebrations of the CCO’s 25th season, and the 30th anniversary season in 2006-2007.
+Music Director Kimbo Ishii-Eto was the next Music Director for the CCO and helped lead the milestone celebrations of the CCO’s 25th season, and the 30th anniversary season in 2006-2007.
 Ishii-Eto was instrumental in working with several local groups and artists in collaborative performances, including highly distinguished artists such as Steven Stucky, Rachel Lampert, Steven Doane, and the Cayuga Vocal Ensemble.
 Ishii-Eto’s final performance as Music Director for the CCO was in April of 2007, where he conducted Beethoven's Ninth Symphony at Bailey Hall with the Cornell University Chorus and Glee Club.

 Our 31st season was dedicated to the "Season of the Search", while we auditioned four candidates, selected from a large pool of highly qualified applicants, for the position of the CCO's fifth Music Director.
 On April 19th, 2008, the CCO officially announced that Lanfranco Marcelletti, Jr. would be taking the podium for the 08-09 Season as the next CCO Music Director.
-Maestro Marcelletti’s tenure has shown a distinct diversification in repertoire and programming, and included collaborations with local and international artists alike.
+Maestro Marcelletti’s tenure brought a distinct diversification in repertoire and programming, and included collaborations with local and international artists alike.